lmarthur/PyTraj/ReadMe.md

 This code is a Python package for simulating the flight of a ballistic missile.
 It is designed to be modular, with separate modules for geodesy, atmosphere, vehicle, gravity, stepper, integrator, flight, monte carlo, guidance, control, and Kalman filtering.
 The code is designed to be fast and efficient, and is written in a combination of Python and C.

 TODO:
-- [ ] Write geodesy tests with tau
-- [ ] Implement geodesy functions in C
-- [ ] Set up CMake
+- [X] Set up CMake
-- [ ] Write tests for atmosphere module
+- [X] Write tests for atmosphere module
-- [ ] Implement atmosphere functions in C
+- [X] Implement exp atmosphere functions in C
 - [ ] Write tests for vehicle module
 - [ ] Implement minuteman model in C
 - [ ] Write tests for gravity module